“Small And Honest”: How To Manage A Sustainable Brand And Personal Tragedy In A Pandemic

 “I’m not trying to be particularly noble about it,” he says of why he’s been so honest about his experiences.
 “But when people know what you’re going through, they are more gentle with you.”

 He found that, as often happens, sharing their experience brought support out of the woodwork.
 He received notes from people who had gone through similar tragedies.
 “I’ll see a message from someone saying the exact same thing happened to them last year and I’ll go and be nosy and look at their social media and there’s no trace of it.
 I wish I had known.”

 It brings to mind the experience of Ms Chrissy Teigen, who shared her late-term miscarriage story on social media in autumn.
 Though some responses were hateful, most were from women who had gone through similar experiences and were relieved to have an excuse to talk about it.
 “You join this very sad club,” says Mr Al-Rubeyi.
 “But it’s nice to be part of one at all.
-Or you find out that someone has been through it and are completely fine and you aspire to be like that.
+Or you find out that someone has been through it and [now they] are completely fine and you aspire to be like that.
 It gives you hope, you think, OK I won’t have a heart attack tonight.”

 Though he doesn’t say it, the Al-Rubeyis, through their openness and honesty, are doubtlessly giving that same hope to couples experiencing sadness and tragedy in their own lives.

 Of course, while all of this was going on, the pandemic was kicking off around the world.
 Story Mfg. is a small business – the exact kind of business this pandemic has been taking out left, right and centre.
 But they’ve come through to this point feeling OK about their prospects, though the uncertainty remains.

 “A lot of the stuff that people have had to deal with, we’ve been doing for a long time, we were ready for it”